georgekatona/georgekatona.github.io/_posts/2019-05-30-Sport-Finals.markdown

 -0.37889  0.00000  0.00000 -0.01251  0.00000  0.61968
 ```

-### Multiple Discrete Emotions
+### Multiple Discrete Sentiments

-With the library [syuzhet]() we can access multiple emotions (joy, fear, trust, etc.), but only its binary state, meaning that one twitter message can be categorized as expressing both joy and surprise, but we don’t get their extent.
+With the library [syuzhet]() we can access multiple emotions (joy, fear, trust, etc.), but only its binary state, which means that one twitter message can be categorized as expressing both joy and surprise, but we don’t get their extent.
 In Figure 2 you can see the emotions expressed by the tweets for each team.

 ![liv_tot_emotions](https://georgekatona.com/img/finals/liv_tot_emotions.png)
 <p align="center">Figure 2: Emotions expressed by the tweets for each team</p>